What you get...

 Welcome to Avignon!
 Today is arrival day.
 There are no activities planned for today except for a welcome meeting at 6 pm.
 Your leader will be collecting insurance and next of kin details at this meeting, so please make sure you arrange a flight that will deliver you in time.
 If arriving early, perhaps pay a visit to the historic Palais des Papes and the Pont d’Avignon, or simply take some time to explore the leafy streets of this French city.
 Riding distance: none

 After breakfast there will be a bike fitting session for the group followed by a short test ride to ensure everyone's equipment has been set up properly.
 Depart Avignon and cycle approximately 32 kilometres on quiet and flat country roads en route to Orange.
-Along the way, pass through the famous wine region of Chateauneuf du Pape and have the option to stop to enjoy a vineyard visit.
+Along the way, pass through the famous wine region of Chateauneuf du Pape and have the option to stop and enjoy a vineyard visit.
 Sample (in moderation) some of the red wine the region is so famous for then continue on the road to Orange.
 Note that the terrain will become a little more hilly as you approach Orange.
 After checking in to the hotel in Orange and cleaning up, head out on an orientation walk of this compact town, visiting the Arc de Triomphe d'Orange and the outstanding Roman Theatre, one of the best preserved Roman theatres in Europe.
 Ride distance: approx. 32 kms/20 miles, mostly flat with a 100m climb near the end, approx. 250m/820ft of elevation gain.

 Leave Orange behind and ride the quiet roads south to the delightful walled Provencal commune of Caderousse.
 Here, cross the mighty Rhone river and pass the medieval village of Saint-Laurent-des-Arbres, cycling past the vineyards producing Lirac wines, the favourite wines of historic kings and the papal community in Avignon.
 Continue west through wine country and on to the legendary Pont du Gard, widely considered to be one of the world’s best preserved examples of a Roman Aqueduct.
 Towering high above the Gardon River, this three-tiered stone masterpiece never fails to impress.
 On a quiet day there may even be an opportunity to ride across it!
 After visiting the Pont du Gard we proceed west to the small town of Uzes with its graceful circuit of boulevards and cute cafes.
 Ride distance: approx. 70 kms/44 miles, undulating with approx. 630m/2065ft of elevation gain